AndiKod/racoon.vim/README.md

 # Rac@@n.Vim, playful little VimStarter

-This vimrc file will auto-configure Vim with defaults features we would expect when edditing code.
+This vimrc file will auto-configure Vim with defaults features we would expect when editing code.
 Out of the box is intended for WebDev, but easy to be customised into whatever the needs.

 Goals for a minimal-and pleasant-editor: